PureHarmonyProject/app-ladiT/README.md

 # app-ladiT
-Official Tidal app for Oniro
+Official Tidal app for Oniro and AOSP